masipila/openhab-spot-price-optimizer/README.md

   - Create an influxDB user, organization and a bucket (database is called a bucket in InfluxDB 2.x) and ensure you have a token with read and write permissions to your bucket.
   - It is recommended to run the InfluxDB on some other server than a Raspberry Pi because the write operations might eventually wear the SD card until it corrupts.
 - JSScripting addon must be installed in openHAB settings.
 The rules are written as ECMAScript 262 Edition 11.
 Note the version 11. openHAB 4.x ships with JSScripting so you don't need to install this separately.
+- XSLT Transformation addon must be installed in openHAB settings
+- JSONPath Transformation addon must be installed in openHAB settings.
 - InfluxDB Persistence addon must be installed in openHAB settings
 - InfluxDB is configured as the default persistence service in openHAB settings.
 - [Download xml2json.xsl](https://www.bjelic.net/2012/08/01/coding/convert-xml-to-json-using-xslt/) and save it as `openhab/conf/transform/xml2json.xsl` .
 Ensure that the openhab user has read access to this file.